 The area around Thunder Bay is famous for its incredible geological history.
 A result of much of the tectonic and volcanic activity has been the emergence of fabulous veins of amethyst east of the city.
 There are a number of great amethyst mines to explore including Diamond Willow and Purple Haze.
 But, if you want to learn a little more about amethyst and the history of the gems in Thunder Bay, check out Amethyst Mine Panorama.

 This spot is great for kids and has an excellent yard for digging for your own gems.
+It offered a wonderful flashback to our time in San Ignacio, Argentina when we had fun exploring a very different amethyst mine.
 Amethyst Mine Panorama is about an hour from downtown Thunder Bay.
 You can check out their website here.

 Hike To Dorion Tower and the Pinnacles